-- Undertaking research - Working with PIs to draft grant proposals and/or leading writing of small grants, work packages or sections of larger proposals or personal fellowship applications - Contributing to peer-reviewed outputs, including as first author, as expected by the subject area/discipline in terms of types of output - Poster/oral presentations at relevant conferences, translation of research findings into educational materials - Social media contributions such as twitter, blogs, web-based media or webinars Doctoral degree supervision - For RFs with Doctorate, some contribution to doctoral degree supervision is encouraged (e.g. specialist skills training; ad hoc advice; advisory committees).
+- Undertaking research - Working with PIs to draft grant proposals and/or leading writing of small grants, work packages or sections of larger proposals or personal fellowship applications - Contributing to peer-reviewed outputs, including as first author, as expected by the subject area/discipline in terms of types of output - Poster/oral presentations at relevant conferences, translation of research findings into educational materials - Social media contributions such as twitter, blogs, web-based media or webinars Doctoral degree supervision - Eor REs with Doctorate some contril - For RFs with Doctorate, some contribution to doctoral degree supervision is encouraged (e.g. specialist skills training; ad hoc advice; advisory committees).
 RFs without a Doctorate may also advise in areas of specialist knowledge1